Massimo Bruno: Red Bull Salzburg (loan)

-In June 2014, Bruno signed for RB Leipzig in the 2.
-Bundesliga and was immediately loaned to sister club Red Bull Salzburg for the 2014–15 season.
 He made his debut for Red Bull Salzburg, coming on as a substitute in the 66th minute and setting up the ninth goal of the game for the club, in a 10–1 win over 1.
 SC Sollenau in the first round of the Austrian Cup.
 Bruno scored his first goal for the club in the last minute of the 2–0 win against SV Ried on 2 August 2014.
+He scored two more goals by the end of August, scoring against Admira Wacker Mödling and Rheindorf Altach.
+Since joining the club, Bruno became a first team regular, playing and rotating in different positions in midfield, such as, attacking, left–wing and right–wing.
+He then scored two goals in two matches in all competitions between 24 September 2014 and 28 September 2014 against Wiener Sport-Club and Rapid Wien respectively.
+After suffering an abdominal muscle problems, Bruno scored three goals in three matches in all competitions between 7 November 2014 and 23 November 2014 against Dinamo Zagreb, Rheindorf Altach and Sturm Graz.
 In his single season with the club, Bruno helped Salzburg to the domestic double, recording 39 total appearances and scoring eight goals.
 Following his season with Red Bull Salzburg, it was announced that Bruno would be returning to RB Leipzig.